INTEGRATION PSYCHOTHERAPY

 I can support you if you're experiencing depression, anxiety, overwhelm, difficulty in work or personal relationships, as well as trauma and stress.

-Sometimes it can be difficult to put your finger on what might be troubling you, and it can be easy to avoid uncomfortable feelings.
-We have devices to distract us, entertainment, and substances to numb us, and often busy schedules that never give us the opportunity to slow down long enough to really feel what is going on inside for us.
+It has never been easier to check out, or bypass, rather than check in.
+We have devices to distract us, entertainment, and substances to numb us, and busy schedules that never allow us the time to slow down long enough to really feel what is going on inside for us.

 Finally acknowledging and being with the thoughts and emotions we've avoided for so long can feel daunting.